-- Not accurately list the ingredients (e.g., falsify, omit); - Not accurately list the relative amounts of each ingredient per dose; - Make false certification claims (e.g., WADA-approved); - Make false health benefit claims; and - Not list important cautionary information (e.g., side-effects to health).
+- Not accurately list the ingredients (e.g., falsify, omit); - Not accurately list the relative amounts of each ingredient per dose; - Make false certification claims (e.g., WADA-approved); - Make false health benefit claims (all "natural"); and - Not list important cautionary information (e.g., side-effects to health). - Provide false security ("Stimulant free")

-The number of anti-doping violations resulting from the use of supplements demonstrates the extreme risk an athlete runs when using supplements.
+The number of anti-doping rule violations (ADRVs) resulting from the use of supplements demonstrates the extreme risk an athlete runs when using supplements.
 A positive test for an athlete who uses supplements may result in a violation regardless of how the prohibited substance got into their body.
 Serious sanctions may be imposed.